 First, it’s important to separate the different types of RV rentals.

-This is where you split your RV between personal use and rental use.
+If you are full-time and decide to take a 10-day vacation.
+Instead of storing your home (RV), you rent it out.
+Now your RV is split between personal and rental use.
 It’s extremely important to keep track of personal use days and rental use days.

 Personal use means use by the owner or owner’s family and includes anyone paying less than a fair rental price.